ActivityWatch/aw-server/README.md

 [![Coverage Status](https://codecov.io/gh/ActivityWatch/aw-server/branch/master/graph/badge.svg)](https://codecov.io/gh/ActivityWatch/aw-server)

 ActivityWatch server, for secure storage and retrieval of all your Quantified Self data.

-This is being replaced by a rust-based implementation and will be deprecated.
+**Note:** In the future this will no longer be the default server used by ActivityWatch, instead we will be using [aw-server-rust](https://github.com/ActivityWatch/aw-server-rust/).
+The fate of this repo is uncertain, but it will likely be around and maintained for a while (as a reference implementation, for prototyping, etc).

 ## Build and Install